Dog Behaviour Statistics UK 2026

 These headline figures come from PDSA, Dogs Trust, RSPCA, and Royal Veterinary College sources.
 They should be read as a broad reference point rather than a diagnosis for any individual dog.

-- 10.6 million pet dogs estimated in the UK in 2024
+- 11.1 million pet dogs in the UK in 2025, the highest level ever recorded, according to PDSA

-- 97% of RVC pandemic puppy owners reported at least one problem behaviour
+- 97% of RVC pandemic puppy owners reported at least one problem behaviour by 21 months

 UK dog ownership and behaviour context